The Festival of Roses at Hampton Court Flower Show

 For me, one of the loveliest features of the RHS Hampton Court Palace Flower Show is The Festival Of Roses Marquee, where new roses are launched and displayed alongside historic roses and more modern favourites.
-The scent inside The Festival Of Roses Marquee is divine, it’s filled with the sweetest, most delicious, tea rose fragrance which surrounds each visitor to this very special marquee.
+The scent inside The Festival Of Roses Marquee is divine, it’s filled with the sweetest, most delicious, tea rose fragrance, which envelopes each visitor to this very special marquee.

-New rose varieties from UK and International breeders that are entered into The Rose Of The Year Competition are trialled over a two year period, six years prior to the rose’s commercial release.
+New rose varieties from both the UK and International breeders can be entered into The Rose Of The Year Competition.
+All entered roses are trialled over a two year period, six years prior to the rose’s commercial release.
 The contenders are all grown in a diverse range of locations, with differing soil and growing conditions.
-The health of the roses, their ease of maintenance, their form, colour, scent and the amount of flowers they produce, are all characteristics that are evaluated by the Judges when they select their rose of the year.
+The health of the roses, their ease of maintenance, their form, colour, scent, and the amount of flowers they produce, are all characteristics that are evaluated by the Judges when they select their rose of the year.

 Rosa ‘Sunny Sky’ (Koraruli) was announced as The Rose Of The Year 2016.
-This special golden yellow, hybrid tea rose was bred by W. Kordes of Germany and introduced by Mattocks Roses and Roses UK on behalf of the British rose trade.
-Rosa ‘Sunny Sky’ forms a strong plant, with disease resistant foliage, it repeat flowers throughout the summer, producing large soft yellow flowers with a fruity fragrance.
-Rosa ‘Sunny Sky’ grows to 1m (3.5ft) in height and spreads to 50cm (20″), this special new rose will be available as bare root plants from autumn 2015.
+This special golden yellow, hybrid tea rose was bred by W. Kordes of Germany and introduced by Mattocks Roses and Roses UK, on behalf of the British rose trade.
+Rosa ‘Sunny Sky’ forms a strong plant, with disease resistant foliage; it repeat flowers throughout the summer, producing large soft yellow flowers with a fruity fragrance.
+Rosa ‘Sunny Sky’ grows to 1m (3.5ft) in height and spreads to 50cm (20″).
+This special new rose will be available to purchase, as bare root plants, from autumn 2015.

 Rosa ‘Lynda Bellingham’